 - Hearing loss.
 Hearing loss is another common work-related medical condition, especially for those persons who work in construction, landscaping, manufacturing, aviation, logging, and among others, carpentry.

-You may think that a workers comp lawyer is not needed to handle your workers’ compensation claim since all you need to do is complete a form and submit it to your boss, right?
+You may think that a workers compensation lawyer is not needed to handle your workers’ compensation claim since all you need to do is complete a form and submit it to your boss, right?
 That would be an unfortunate impression.
-While many claims can be handled without the legal counsel and guidance of a workers’ comp lawyer, there are too may issues that could arise if you do not pay attention and follow-up as required.
+While many claims can be handled without the legal counsel and guidance of a workers compensation lawyer, there are too may issues that could arise if you do not pay attention and follow-up as required.
 Insurance companies are concerned only about their bottom line and not you.
 Employers can sometimes be the same.
 You need to look out for you while also trying to recover from your injury or illness.
-A workers comp lawyer can help you do just that.
-Also, the attorney will be able to advise you if a personal injury claim would work better in your particular circumstances.
+A workers compensation lawyer can help you do just that.
+Also, the workers compensation lawyer will be able to advise you if a personal injury claim would work better in your particular circumstances.

-You can expect to receive the following from a workers’ comp and/or personal injury attorney from Farah & Farah:
+You can expect to receive the following from a workers compensation lawyer from Farah & Farah:

 - Guidance through each and every step of the process so that you do not have to worry about confusing or complicated instructions or deadlines;